François III Le Moyne de Bienville

 Biography

-François III Le Moyne de Bienville, sometimes referred to as "Françoise the first", was the only son of François II, a domineering man who had squandered what little remained of the family fortunes.
+François III Le Moyne de Bienville, sometimes referred to as "Françoise the first", was the only son of François II, a domineering man who had squandered what little remained of the family fortunes, and any political clout with the ill-timed royalist coup of Louisianne.
 At the death of François II the title of Prince-in-exile passed to his son.
 At the time the family succeded largely in hushing up rumours of François' homosexuality, but within 20 years of his abdication he was openly referred to as "Françoise the first."
-When François' flamboyance threatened the family's attempt to join the budding League of Noble Emigrees he was quickly asked to abdicate.
+When François' flamboyance threatened the family's membership in the budding League of Noble Emigrees he was quickly asked to abdicate.
 Following his abdication there is little public or private record of his existence.

 Preceded by: